mrkouchaki/Anomaly-Detection/README.md

 ### Usage

 1. **Running the Jammer:**
-    - Navigate to the `jammer` directory:
+    - Navigate to the `attack_scenario` directory:
     ```sh
-    cd jammer
+    cd attack_scenario
     ```

-    - Ensure you have UHD installed and an SDR (e.g., USRP) connected and powered on.
+    - Ensure you have UHD installed and an SDR connected and powered on.
 To install UHD on Ubuntu, use the following commands:

     ```sh
     # Install dependencies